lvrfrc87/netprot/README.md

 - Duplicates are also removed
 - All strings are upper cases
 - List is sorted
-- `ICMP` and `ANY` are recognized as legal tring and passed through
+- `ICMP` and `ANY` are recognized as legal - because defined under `exceptions` argument - and passed through

 `Netprod` not only standardizes data, but also evaluates them.
 Let's have a look to the other methods